Sardingfish/MOON_ECLIPSE/README.md

 3. **参数说明**：

 ```
-C     THIS SUBROUTINE READS THE JPL PLANETARY EPHEMERIS
+     THIS SUBROUTINE READS THE JPL PLANETARY EPHEMERIS
-C     AND GIVES THE POSITION AND VELOCITY OF THE POINT 'NTARG'
+     AND GIVES THE POSITION AND VELOCITY OF THE POINT 'NTARG'
-C     WITH RESPECT TO 'NCENT'.
+     WITH RESPECT TO 'NCENT'.

-C
-C     CALLING SEQUENCE PARAMETERS:
+     CALLING SEQUENCE PARAMETERS:

-C
-C       ET = D.P.
+       ET = D.P.
 JULIAN EPHEMERIS DATE AT WHICH INTERPOLATION
-C            IS WANTED.
+            IS WANTED.

-C
-C       ** NOTE THE ENTRY DPLEPH FOR A DOUBLY-DIMENSIONED TIME **
+       ** NOTE THE ENTRY DPLEPH FOR A DOUBLY-DIMENSIONED TIME **
-C          THE REASON FOR THIS OPTION IS DISCUSSED IN THE
+          THE REASON FOR THIS OPTION IS DISCUSSED IN THE
-C          SUBROUTINE STATE
+          SUBROUTINE STATE

-C
-C     NTARG = INTEGER NUMBER OF 'TARGET' POINT.
+     NTARG = INTEGER NUMBER OF 'TARGET' POINT.

-C
-C     NCENT = INTEGER NUMBER OF CENTER POINT.
+     NCENT = INTEGER NUMBER OF CENTER POINT.

-C
-C            THE NUMBERING CONVENTION FOR 'NTARG' AND 'NCENT' IS:
+            THE NUMBERING CONVENTION FOR 'NTARG' AND 'NCENT' IS:

-C
-C                1 = MERCURY           8 = NEPTUNE
+                1 = MERCURY           8 = NEPTUNE
-C                2 = VENUS             9 = PLUTO
+                2 = VENUS             9 = PLUTO
-C                3 = EARTH            10 = MOON
+                3 = EARTH            10 = MOON
-C                4 = MARS             11 = SUN
+                4 = MARS             11 = SUN
-C                5 = JUPITER          12 = SOLAR-SYSTEM BARYCENTER
+                5 = JUPITER          12 = SOLAR-SYSTEM BARYCENTER
-C                6 = SATURN           13 = EARTH-MOON BARYCENTER
+                6 = SATURN           13 = EARTH-MOON BARYCENTER
-C                7 = URANUS           14 = NUTATIONS (LONGITUDE AND OBLIQ)
+                7 = URANUS           14 = NUTATIONS (LONGITUDE AND OBLIQ)
-C                            15 = LIBRATIONS, IF ON EPH FILE
+                            15 = LIBRATIONS, IF ON EPH FILE

-C
-C             (IF NUTATIONS ARE WANTED, SET NTARG = 14.
+             (IF NUTATIONS ARE WANTED, SET NTARG = 14.
 FOR LIBRATIONS,
-C              SET NTARG = 15.
+              SET NTARG = 15.
 SET NCENT=0.)

-C
-C      RRD = OUTPUT 6-WORD D.P.
+      RRD = OUTPUT 6-WORD D.P.
 ARRAY CONTAINING POSITION AND VELOCITY
-C            OF POINT 'NTARG' RELATIVE TO 'NCENT'.
+            OF POINT 'NTARG' RELATIVE TO 'NCENT'.
 THE UNITS ARE AU AND
-C            AU/DAY.
+            AU/DAY.
 FOR LIBRATIONS THE UNITS ARE RADIANS AND RADIANS
-C            PER DAY.
+            PER DAY.
 IN THE CASE OF NUTATIONS THE FIRST FOUR WORDS OF
-C            RRD WILL BE SET TO NUTATIONS AND RATES, HAVING UNITS OF
+            RRD WILL BE SET TO NUTATIONS AND RATES, HAVING UNITS OF
-C            RADIANS AND RADIANS/DAY.
+            RADIANS AND RADIANS/DAY.

-C
-C            The option is available to have the units in km and km/sec.
+            The option is available to have the units in km and km/sec.
-C            For this, set km=.true. in the STCOMX common block.
+            For this, set km=.true. in the STCOMX common block.
 ```

 ##### RUN PROGRAM
 1. compile main program file and it's library files.